 The NYC skyline from a skyscraper

 Seeing Manhattan from above is easiest achieved from either the Empire State Building or the Rockefeller Center.
-Again, with the CityPASS you have both entrances included.
-Plus, a night AND day visit at the Empire State Building.
+If you want, opt for the night AND day visit at the Empire State Building.
 In either case, you simply exchange your ticket at a machine for a specific entrance time and then can march past the queues like a VIP.
-(That’s what I love best about this pass: you can save 42% or more on New York’s 6 best attractions with CityPASS – Shop Now!)
+(That’s what I love best about this pass: you can save 42% or more on New York’s 6 best attractions with CityPASS)

 Budget tip: If you are broke but still want to go up, take the lift to the Rockefeller restaurant and get a drink.
 It’s way cheaper than paying the price to go on the top floor.
 Plus, you still have a grand view AND a drink.